-- 1. Application for admission - 2.
-Recommendation form from current high school principal - 3.
-Transcript which shows completion of all requirements through the junior year and the required grade point average
+- Recommendation from current high school principal. - Transcript which shows completion of all requirements through the junior year and the required grade point average.

 International Applicant

 For admission purposes, an applicant is classified as an international student only if the applicant requires, or will require, at any time the College to issue papers required by the Immigration and Naturalization Service.
 An applicant who has been admitted to the United States as an immigrant and has been issued a resident alien number will not be classified as an international student for admission purposes.